 Snapping hip syndrome can be divided into different types: external, internal or intra-articular, which depend on where the snap is occurring.
 Internal snapping hip syndrome is considered the most common.

-To learn more about the characteristics of Snapping Hip Syndrome, along with key treatment ideas, please visit:
+To learn more about the characteristics of Snapping Hip Syndrome, please visit: